Bart the Murderer: Plot

 After forgetting his permission slip at home, Bart misses out on a field trip to the chocolate factory and spends the day licking envelopes with Principal Skinner.
 On the way home, he loses control of his skateboard during a downpour and crashes down the stairwell of the Legitimate Businessman's Social Club, owned by the Springfield Mafia.

 At the club, mob boss Fat Tony and his henchmen, Legs and Louie, are inhospitable towards Bart at first.
 They are soon impressed by his ability to pick winning horses and make excellent Manhattans.
 Fat Tony hires him as the club's bartender and errand boy, and Bart starts wearing Rat Pack suits and allows the Mob to store a truckload of stolen cigarettes in his bedroom until they can be fenced.
-After a news story about a hijacked truck of Laramie cigarettes, Lisa asks "Bart, is your boss a crook?"
-He says "I don't think so…but it would explain an awful lot."
+After a news story about a hijacked truck of Laramie cigarettes, followed by Lisa questioning if Bart's boss is a crook, Bart starts to feel uneasy.

 Bart is given detention for trying to bribe Principal Skinner, and is unable to attend his new workplace on time to serve Manhattans to a rival gang at a meeting.
 The mobsters confront Skinner, who is reported missing the next day.
 As it becomes apparent that Skinner has been murdered, Bart rushes to confront Fat Tony at the club after a nightmare about Skinner's ghost and his own execution.
 While Bart is there, the police raid the club and arrest the mobsters.
 Bart is subsequently placed on trial for Principal Skinner's murder.

 At the trial, Fat Tony, Legs and Louie say Bart killed Skinner and that he is the kingpin of the Springfield mafia.
 Homer, when called to testify, finds the claims plausible.
 Bart is found guilty and Judge Snyder is about to give Bart a certain death sentence when Skinner, unshaven and disheveled, bursts into the courtroom, and explains to everyone what happened to him.
 Fat Tony and his henchmen visited Skinner's office and left sheepishly after Skinner scolded them for interfering in student discipline.
 When he returned home that day, Skinner became trapped beneath stacks of old newspapers in his garage and lay stuck there for a week before finally coming up with his own escape plan.

 Bart is exonerated, despite the prosecution's unsuccessful attempt to have Skinner's speech stricken from the record.
 Bart quits Fat Tony's gang and tells him that the bromide is true: crime doesn't pay.
-Fat Tony says, "Yeah, you're right" and drives off in a limousine.
 The incident is the basis for a TV movie, Blood on the Blackboard: The Bart Simpson Story starring Richard Chamberlain as Skinner, Joe Mantegna as Fat Tony and Neil Patrick Harris as Bart.
-After learning the family won't receive royalties for the movie, Homer says he knows who the real crooks are: "those sleazy Hollywood producers!"
-The credits then roll with the executive producers being shown over Homer's face.
+After learning the family won't receive royalties for the movie, Homer says he knows who the real crooks are: the Hollywood producers.